marick/lens2/mostly_words/migrating.md

 Note that you can migrate one module at a time.

-*There are probably gotchas yet to be discovered.*
+*There are perhaps gotchas yet to be discovered.*

 1. Put `use Lens2` at the top of any module that defines or uses lenses.